coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ### Wednesday, 8/08/2018

-I completed week 2 of [Mathematics for Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning), topics included:
+I completed week 2 of [Mathematics for Machine Learning: PCA](https://www.coursera.org/learn/pca-machine-learning), topics included:

 - The axiomatic definition of an inner product.
 - The dot product as an example of an inner product.